Public Intoxication Defense

 Moreover, Colorado opts to train emergency service providers so that they can assist anyone who is incapacitated or impaired because of drug or alcohol use.
 Patrollers can provide transportation when people are in need, and they can administer first aid as well.

 Equally important, in Colorado Springs, it isn’t lawful for an officer to arrest you just because you’re intoxicated in a public space.
-However, it is still possible to arrest you if you are harassing people, engaging in disorderly conduct, or could be considered a public nuisance.
+However, it is still possible to arrest you if you are harassing people, engaging in disorderly conduct, harassment, or are considered a public nuisance.

 Disorderly Conduct